Initialization data disk (Linux)

 Among them, /dev/vdb It is the device name of the data disk.
 Please replace it according to the actual environment.

-The running results are as follows.
-If the relevant information about gpt appears, the new partition has been created.
+The running results are as follows, if Disk label type by gpt, Indicates that the new partition has been created.

 image.png